Also Featured In

 Scalinata della Trinità dei Monti

-- Romantic Things to Do: "Spend the afternoon in this area and walk in the footsteps of Audrey Hepburn and Gregory Peck in Roman Holiday."
+- Romantic Things to Do: "Walk in the footsteps of Audrey Hepburn and Gregory Peck in Roman Holiday but don't sit - it's now prohibited."

 - Free Things to Do: "Aside from its beauty, the Spanish Steps remains it's a popular meeting place for young Romans looking to hit on and flirt with the foreign girls."